 This additional input is essential for identifying the underlying reasons for the results and for directing your activities to raise employee engagement and satisfaction.

 The key to calculating eNPS lies in crafting survey questions that can provide valuable insights into the loyalty and satisfaction levels of your employees.
-Let's take a closer look at the primary question and delve into more detail.

 The big question